vbookshelf/myOfflineAi-PrivacyFirst/README.md

 To do this open the app.py file with a text editor and change one line of code.
 Then save the file. model_list = ['gemma3:4b', 'gemma3:12b', 'qwen3:4b', 'qwen3:14b']

-For example if you wanted to add the gpt-oss:20b model this is the change you should make: model_list = ['gemma3:4b', 'gemma3:12b', 'qwen3:4b', 'qwen3:14b', 'gpt-oss:20b]
+For example if you wanted to add the OpenAi gpt-oss:20b model this is the change you should make: model_list = ['gemma3:4b', 'gemma3:12b', 'qwen3:4b', 'qwen3:14b', 'gpt-oss:20b]

 Now, it will appear in the dropdown.